awerkamp/awerkamp/README.md

 Master's program at the University of Utah https://msd.utah.edu

-Software Development Internship with Romaric.
+Software Engineering Internship with Romaric.
 Aug 2021 - Dec 2021 https://github.com/awerkamp/internship

 Experience in the following technologies: